zopefoundation/meta/config/README.rst

   Define the configuration type (see `Types`_ section above) to be used for the repository.

---with-appveyor
-  Enable running the tests on AppVeyor, too.

 --with-macos
   Enable running the tests on macOS on GitHub Actions.